Tuesday, January 10, 2006

 = 4Pq - 4Qp = 4(Pq - Qp)

-(15) From a previous result, we know that Pq - Qp = 1, so that we have now proven that using a reduced equation of D = d gives us:
+(15) We know that Pq - Qp = 1 (see Step #4 in Theorem 2 below), so that we have now proven that using a reduced equation of D = d gives us:

 x2 - dy2 = 4(Pq - Qp) = 4(1) = 4